 Time is a critical factor in collecting and preserving evidence.
 The physical evidence of an assault is most effectively collected within the first 24-48 hours of the assault, but some evidence may be collected for up to 72 hours.
 If, however, you choose to report the incident days, weeks, or even months after the assault, important support systems are still available and can be arranged, but you need to know that delay may make it more difficult to collect physical evidence of the sexual assault that could impact a criminal prosecution or civil lawsuit.

 Hospitals that treat any physical injury sustained during a sexual assault are required to report it to law enforcement.
 You may choose whether or not to speak to police at the hospital and do not need to make an immediate decision to press criminal charges.
 That decision can be made at a later time.

-10. Will the Claimant be sanctioned when reporting a sexual misconduct if they have illegally used drugs or alcohol?
+10. Will the Reporting Party be sanctioned when reporting a sexual misconduct if they have illegally used drugs or alcohol?

 No. The severity of the infraction will determine the nature of the College’s response, but whenever possible the College will respond educationally rather than punitively to the illegal use of drugs and/or alcohol.
 The seriousness of sexual misconduct is a major concern and the College does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of sexual misconduct.

 11. Will the use of drugs or alcohol affect the outcome of a sexual misconduct complaint?